sll552/DiscordBee/README.md

 When you are done uploading the assets you can take your `Application ID` from the dashboard and insert it in the DiscordBee settings.
 Now DiscordBee will use your custom Name and assets.

+### Custom Imgur Client ID

+To circumvent the global rate limits you can use your own Imgur Client ID.
+This is only recommended if you experience that the uploader health is immediately (after first upload) false even if you haven't used DiscordBee for a day.

+To get a client ID you must register an application at Imgur.
+You need an account for that.
+Go to the [Registration Page](https://api.imgur.com/oauth2/addclient) and fill out the form by selecting the 3rd option for `Authorization type` (Anonymous).
+You will receive a Client Id and a secret, you will only need the ID.

+Copy the ID and insert it in the DiscordBee Settings.
+The new Client ID will be used after changing the current song.

 ## Screenshots

 ![Small presence](Screenshots/small_presence.png)